 Dutch, German, Hebrew and Japanese (published by Asunaro Shobo of Tokyo).

 It is available in schools through Scholastic Books.

 I am proud that the book has earned wonderful reviews and honors.
 I am grateful to Lila Perl for all her hard work and enthusiasm for this project and to Greenwillow for seeing the worth of this subject.
 It gives me great satisfaction to know that thousands of school students are reading Four Perfect Pebbles, either for class assignment or on their own.
 The horror of the Holocaust must be taught and studied, and kept alive, in order to guard against its ever happening again.

-Over the past few years, I have spoken to, and with, upwards of one million students and adults in public, private and parochial schools, organizations, synagogues and churches.
+Over the past 30 plus years, I have spoken to, and with, upwards of two million students and adults in public, private and parochial schools, organizations, synagogues and churches.
 I have made many beautiful friendships around the country through these talks, and always have lots of mail and e-mail with interesting comments and questions to answer.